Complete yoga mat reviews: how to choose the right mat

 Premium yoga mats can go from around $70-100+.
 Mats in this range are usually made from natural rubber and have excellent surface gripping properties.
 While there are some specialty mats, such as extra large or extra thick ones, if you are looking for the best mat that money can buy, there are a few standard recommendations.

 The Manduka PRO Mat, which we review here, is a classic premium bestseller.
 This is the most famous yoga mat, the Porsche or Ferrari of yoga mats.
 It is probably the most expensive yoga mat you can buy as well at $100 or more, depending on the particular size and color.
 The Manduka is thick and heavy, which can make carrying it to class a bit more difficult, but it is a definitely a solid choice.

 If you are looking for alternatives to the Manduka, we usually recommend the Clever Yoga LiquidBalance, which we review here.
 The LiquidBalance is lighter than the Manduka, but still provides excellent cushioning and support.
 In terms of grip, no other mat can match the LiquidBalance under the most difficult conditions.
 Even the Manduka gets a bit slippery without a towel in hot yoga conditions, where only the LiquidBalance can holds its own.
 You can browse our other premium yoga mat reviews from the “premium” category page.

 Most standard yoga mats are about 4.5 mm, with extra thick ones going up to 6mm, and light travel mats being 3mm or thinner.
-Again, the material quality is as important as the thickness, so as long as you keep to the recommendations from good brands, you should be fine.
+Again, the material quality is as important as the thickness, so as long as you keep to the major yoga brands, you should be fine.

 If you absolutely want the thickest yoga mat that is still stable enough for yoga, the Manduka PRO Mat at 6mm is one of the thickest premium mats.